Errors and Warnings¶

 is seen.
 Likely the intent was to use+:

 to select a range of bits.
-If the intent was a range that is explicitly positive, suggest adding a space, e.g. use: +
+If the intent was an explicitly positive range, suggest adding a space, e.g., use: +

 -